Ndushie/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The script in 11-directories_permissions adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users and regular files are not  changed.
-The script in 12-directory_permissions creates a directory called my_dir with permissions 751 in the working directory
+The script in 12-directory_permissions creates a directory called my_dir with permissions 751 in the working directory The script in 13-change_group  script that changes the group owner to school for the file hello